unfoldingWord-dev/translationStudio-Info/docs/tUpload.rst

     :height: 130px
     :alt: translationStudio for Android

-Why do I want to upload or Export my work?
+Why do I want to upload or export my work?
 ------------------------------------------

 When you work in translationStudio, your text is saved every five minutes to your device.
 Your work is not saved to Door43 until you upload it.